Redawt/f4-frost-guide/intro.md

 * Help is always available at the [FROST Discord Server](https://discord.com/invite/BaKsm7Fn4A)
 * Even if you are an experienced mod user already, it is still recommended that you read everything carefully.
 * The guide will tell you when you are finished, especially the load order section is VERY important!
+* The version numbers of the mods you need to download are very important

 ## About the Guide(s)